nikhilraojl/op/README.md

 cd `op tmp -p`          in bash
 ```

-`op [project_name] [--uri|-u]`: to print git remote url of the project.
-Useful for if your terminal supports clickable links.
-This options is not smart, it just performs a simple string substitution.
+`op [project_name] [--uri|-u]`: prints git remote url of the project.
+Useful if your terminal supports clickable links.
+This option is not smart, it just performs a simple string substitution.
 May fail in some cases

 ```
-op op --uri | cd
+op op --uri

 # output
 https://github.com/nikhilraojl/op_nvim
 ```

-`op [--create|-c]`: to create the above mentioned layout.
-This creates five directories with names python, javascript, rust, go, plain_txt for organizing in your `Projects` directory
+`op [--create|-c]`: creates a directory layout as mentioned in the beginning.
+This command creates five directories with names python, javascript, rust, go, plain_txt in a `Projects` directory

-_NOTE: No additional directories inside the language directories will be created, BYOProject_

 ```
 home